geonetwork/doc/source/administrator-guide/managing-metadata-standards/configure-validation.rst

 - URL checker

-All levels will be applied by default during validation and the admin interface allows to customize if a rule:
+All levels will be applied by default during validation and the admin interface allows customization if a rule:

 - is required to be valid (will be reported in green/red depending on the status)